Lucgril/Masaccio/IoT Kafka Producer/README.md

 * [Zookeeper - 3.4.11](https://zookeeper.apache.org)
 * [Kafka - 2.12-1.0.0](http://kafka.apache.org/downloads.html)

+The main class IoTDataProducer Method generates semi-random IoT data in JSON with below format.

 You can build and run this application using below commands.
 Please check resources/iot-kafka.properties for configuration details.

 ```